Skip to content

 Lounge access

-You might be able to use your points to access airline lounges and benefit from perks such as complimentary food and drinks, newspapers and WiFi.
+You might be able to use your points to access airline lounges and benefit from perks such as:

-Some international lounges even have showers, so you can freshen up before catching a connecting flight.
+Some international lounges also have showers, so you can freshen up before catching a connecting flight.

 Priority boarding

 You can often use your points to secure priority boarding.
-This means you can avoid queuing and get to board the flight ahead of other passengers.
+This means you can avoid queuing and board the flight ahead of other passengers.

 Companion flights

 Some airline rewards schemes offer companion flights.
-If you spend over a certain amount on your credit card each year, you can choose for someone to fly with you in the same class for no additional air mile points.
+These are where, if you spend over a certain amount on your credit card each year, you can take someone with you in the same class for no additional air mile points.

-However, companion vouchers are only usually valid for a year or two.
-And you may need to spend more than £10,000 a year on your card to qualify for one.
+But be aware that companion vouchers are only usually valid for a year or two.
+You may also have to spend more than £10,000 a year on your card to qualify for one.

 Are air miles credit cards worth it?

 Air miles credit cards aren’t for everyone.
-They work best for big credit card spenders who fly enough to benefit from all the perks.
+They work best for big credit card spenders who fly enough to benefit from the perks and pay off their bill in full each month.

-Before you decide if you could benefit from an air miles credit card, here are some things to consider:
+Before you decide if you could benefit from an air miles credit card, here are some things to think about:

 You’ll need to repay in full every month